ifonseca69/ai-case-study/README.md

 5.  **Computer Vision**: Computer vision allows AI systems to interpret visual data, such as images or videos.
 It’s used in applications like image recognition and object tracking.

 Regarding implementation, SparkCognition follows a business-specific approach.
-[They tailor solutions to address the challenges of each industry, leveraging performance data and selecting target processes for maximum effectiveness and profitability](https://www.sparkcognition.com/technology/)[](https://www.sparkcognition.com/technology/).?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+[They tailor solutions to address the challenges of each industry, leveraging performance data and selecting target processes for maximum effectiveness and profitability](https://www.sparkcognition.com/technology/)[](https://www.sparkcognition.com/technology/)

 ## Landscape